nesl/LabSense/README.md

     The LabSense Project should now be at open-zwave/cpp/examples/linux/LabSense.

 7. Navigate to LabSense/LabSenseZwave/
+8. Pair the Z-stick with the sensors:

+    1. Push the button on the Z-stick.
+The light on the Z-stick should blink.
+    2. Push the button on the sensor.
+The light on the Z-stick should stay lit for a few seconds and then start blinking again.
+    3. The sensor has been paired and the Z-stick is ready for the next sensor.
+Start at step 2 for the next sensor.
+    4. When all sensors have been paired, push the button on the Z-stick and the light should stop blinking.

 8. Make the code and run the executable

     <pre>